zion-sati/fui-rs/README.md

 - Native support is desktop macOS, Windows, and Linux. iOS and Android are not currently supported.
-- Linux AT-SPI support is implemented; validation across the wider desktop and screen-reader ecosystem remains early.
+- Accessibility projection is implemented through DOM/ARIA on the web, `NSAccessibility` on macOS, Microsoft UI Automation on Windows, and AT-SPI on Linux.
+Broad compatibility testing across screen readers, browser combinations, and Linux desktop environments remains early.
 - Browser-native find-on-page cannot be reproduced perfectly for all mirrored, hidden, and virtualised content.
 - Native and web targets intentionally expose different platform-service